How to Request Your Ohio Driving Records

 Types of Ohio Driving Records

 The OMV offers two types of driving records provided in different forms.
-Here are the types of you can get from the BMV and the information that you find on these records:
+Here are the types you can get from the BMV and the information that you find on these records:

 Details Found on Your Ohio Driving Record (official abstract)

-• All accidents no matter who was at fault
+• All accidents, no matter who was at fault

 These specifics stay on your driving records for three years.
 But your license will be suspended if you accumulate 12 points for moving violations within 2 years.